elinkrull/cross-course-project/README.md

 ## Acknowledgments

-- Talitha Kruger for all the help when I was struggling with code, and for giving me motivation to work hard and not give up on this project.
+I would like to thank my teacher Talitha Kruger for all the help when I was struggling with code, and for giving me motivation to work hard and not give up on this project.

-- Marte Bøe Olsen, Geir Sønnesyn, Weronika Martinsen, Bjørnar Jakobsen and Tor Hakon Bergseng for giving me feedback on my site during the developing proccess.
+I also would like to thank my classmates Weronika Martinsen, Tor Hakon Bergseng and Siril Olsen for giving me feedback and some help with code on my site during the developing proccess.

-- Morten Rand-Henriksen for the Linkedin learning videos